 Best Practices for Information and Digital Asset Protection

 There are plenty of ways for business owners to secure their company’s data, and the methods you choose will depend on your industry and the most likely risks for your particular property.
 Things like fires, water damage, petty theft, and targeted attacks are all potential threats to a company’s information and digital assets.
 Your security services company must work with you to determine which of these threats are within the realm of possibility and how best to mitigate them.

 Adding Security Guards and Desk Attendants to Your Asset Protection Strategy

 Security guards, desk attendants, and other specialized personnel are a standard tool for asset protection, but they can also be incredibly valuable in securing information and digital assets.
 Access control is critical in maintaining security for server rooms, file storage, and other places where sensitive data is stored.
 Security guards can be useful in deterring thieves and detecting any intrusions, while desk attendants can help ensure that your facility’s access control protocols are followed.
 If your business needs an updated asset protection strategy, contact the team at CES Security today.

 CES is Dedicated to Serving Our Community

 Since opening in 1975, we have been committed to serving businesses in the District of Columbia, Maryland, and Virginia.
 Our values include proactive communication, honesty, reliability, and quality.
 We also believe in paying unparalleled attention to detail, no matter which service you require us to provide.

 Our services include the following: professional security teams for permanent, temporary, emergency and rapid-response support; around-the-clock patrols and management attention; concierge and hospitality staffing; and a dedicated mobile patrol service with associated staffing.
 Contact us for a free, professional consultation today!
 Call 443-471-7000.
-Don’t forget to follow us on social media through Facebook, Twitter, and LinkedIn!
+Don’t forget to follow us on social media through Facebook, Twitter, Google+, and LinkedIn!